p2eengineering/kalp-studio-documentation/docs/Introduction/Kalp-studio-overview.md

 ### Rapid Development and Deployment

-- **Drag and Drop UI Builder**: Build user interfaces for blockchain applications quickly and easily, reducing development time and resources.
+- **Easy to use UI Builder**: Easy to use user interfaces for blockchain applications which reduces development time and resources.
 - **Faster MVP Launch**: Simplify development with pre-built components, allowing for quicker validation of concepts and gathering of user feedback.

 ### Versatility and Manageability